43 Sports Trivia Questions [With Answers]

 Answer: The American Professional Football Association (APFA).

-It became the National Football League in 1922.
-So the original name had a two-year shelf life, which is exactly why it’s vanished from memory.
+It became the National Football League in 1922, so the original name had a two-year shelf life.
+That is exactly why nobody remembers it.

 7. Which player holds the record for most career rushing yards?
 (Medium)